strozfriedberg/jenkins-build-parser/README.md

 # Jenkins config/build parser

-This script parses Jenkins `build.xml` and `config.xml` files and outputs their attributes to a CSV.
+This script parses Jenkins build configuration files and plugin configuration files and outputs their attributes to two CSV files.

-The following attributes are supported:
+The script extracts the following attributes for Jenkins jobs and places them in a CSV titled `jenkins_jobs.csv`:

 | Field | Description |
 | ----- | ----------- |